-A stye is a lump on the edge or inside of your eyelid caused by an infection.
-A stye can form on your upper or lower eyelid.
-It usually goes away in 2 to 4 days.
+A stye is a lump on the edge or inside of your upper or lower eyelid caused by an infection.
+A stye usually starts to get better within 1 week and is often gone within 2 weeks.

 - You have redness and discharge around your eye, and your eye pain is getting worse.